Variable Matrix-Weighted Besov Spaces

 \section{Boundedness of Classical Operators}

-In this section, we focus on the boundedness of some classical operators on matrix-weighted variable Besov spaces.
-In Subsection \ref{sec trace}, we show the boundedness of the trace operators and then, in Subsection \ref{sec CZ}, we show the boundedness of the Calder\'on--Zygmund operators.
+In this section, we study the boundedness of some classical operators on matrix-weighted variable Besov spaces.
+In Subsection \ref{sec trace}, we prove the boundedness of trace operators and then, in Subsection \ref{sec CZ}, we show the boundedness of Calder\'on--Zygmund operators.